-Prerequisites: ENC 1101, ENC 1102, and AML 2010 or AML 2020; junior standing or instructor approval
+Prerequisites: ENC 1101, ENC 1102, and one of AML 2010 or AML 2020, ENL 2010 or ENL 2020; junior standing or instructor approval

 This course critically studies representative works by significant writers exemplifying major themes, movements, forms, and styles found in American Literature.
 Gordon Rule - 3000 words.
 (This course will satisfy 3 hours of humanities general education requirement)